greim/html-tokenizer/readme.md

 An HTML parser is included in the project which you can require separately.
 Unlike the tokenizer, it seeks out structure in the document.
 Malformed input will generally be output as text in these cases, rather than the parser throwing an error.
+If that bothers you, you probably want to use a different lib.

 ```js
 const Parser = require('html-tokenizer/parser')